 The second ad, "Rigged," summarizes how insurance middlemen effectively tell people where to get their prescription drugs by making it too expensive to go to another pharmacy of their choosing.

 "Three huge corporations control about 70 percent of all prescription orders in our country—70 percent!" the announcer notes.
 "That's big money!
 And that blocks local community pharmacists from having a real shot at competing."
 She concludes, "Don't let bureaucrats and big money restrict your access to the medicine you need."

 Web banner ads for online use

 NCPA also developed banner ads for websites.
-The ads make the case for patient access to medication and pharmacy choice and can be hyperlinked to more information at NCPA's dedicated "any willing pharmacy" Web page: www.ncpanet.org/pharmacychoice.
+The ads make the case for patient access to medication and pharmacy choice and can be hyperlinked to more information at NCPA's dedicated "any willing provider" Web page: www.ncpanet.org/pharmacychoice.
 Community pharmacies can feature them on their websites or sponsor them as advertisements on local online news outlets such as newspapers.
 The ads were produced in industry-standard sizes (300x250 and 728x90).